 On the ground floor is a bespoke modern kitchen with all the facilities you require.

 After cooking up a treat at the impressive range cooker, you won't mind doing the washing up with the incredible views of the dale beyond the back of the property.

 The kitchen includes a small dining area, and from here you can relax in the pine-floored sitting room and watch a DVD whilst toasting in front of the gas wood burner.

-To the rear of the property, a small but well-kept lawned area and beautiful borders, with a bench to look into the valley beyond and the River Bradford.
+To the rear of the property enjoy the beautifully maintained country cottage garden, with a bench to look into the valley beyond and the River Bradford.

 The nearest pub is just a gentle stroll into Youlgrave itself.

 You can take a walk along the waterside of the River Bradford or just a few miles further on you can sample the famous puddings in nearby Bakewell.

 Further afield is all the beauty that the Peak District National Park has to offer.

 Cycle the district on one of the many tailored routes, follow the walking trails from village to village or if you begin to miss the city life, you?re only a 20-mile drive from Sheffield.